-Each box designates your work experience for a ONE-year period of time between the dates listed below.
+Each box designates your work experience for a ONE-year period between the dates listed below.

 Indicate the month/day/year for each entry.

-Primary Box 1 start date: 6/1/2018 end date: 6/1/2019 Primary Box 2 start date: 6/1/2019 end date: 6/1/2020 Primary Box 3 start date: 6/1/2020 end date: 6/1/2021 Primary Box 4 start date: 6/1/2021 end date: 6/1/2022 Primary Box 5 start date: 6/1/2022 end date: 6/1/2023
+Primary Box 1 start date: 6/1/2019 end date: 6/1/2020 Primary Box 2 start date: 6/1/2020 end date: 6/1/2021 Primary Box 3 start date: 6/1/2021 end date: 6/1/2022 Primary Box 4 start date: 6/1/2022 end date: 6/1/2023 Primary Box 5 start date: 6/1/2023 end date: 6/1/2024

 If you worked the entire year at the same practice, then the start and end dates should match the dates indicated at the top of each box.
 If you have worked multiple years at the same practice, then record the same practice information for each box and put the start and end dates as indicated.
-For example, if you have worked at the same practice from June 1 2018 till June 1 2023, then primary boxes 1-5 would all contain the same employment information with each ONE-year period of time indicated for the start and end dates.
+For example, if you have worked at the same practice from June 1 2019 till June 1 2024, then primary boxes 1-5 would all contain the same employment information with each ONE-year period of time indicated for the start and end dates.

-If you only worked a few months during that year time period, then use the start and end dates to indicate the appropriate time.
+If you only worked a few months during that year period, then use the start and end dates to indicate the appropriate time.
 Use the supplemental boxes on the second page to indicate a change of employment for a primary position mid-year (between June to June).
-For example, if you worked a primary job on June 1 2018 but changed jobs on Jan 4 2019 it would be recorded as follows:
+For example, if you worked a primary job on June 1 2019 but changed jobs on Jan 4 2020 it would be recorded as follows:

 Primary Box 1

 start date:

-6/1/2018
+6/1/2019

 end date:

-1/4/2019
+1/4/2020

 Supplemental Box 1

 start date:

-1/5/2019
+1/5/2020

 end date:

-6/1/2019
+6/1/2020

 The supplemental box 1 would indicate the new job information.
-If you continued to work this new position during the dates indicated for primary box 2 (first page) you would record the practice information again for a primary job 2 and ensure that the work experience was within the year timeframe indicated in primary box 2.
+If you continued to work this new position during the dates indicated for primary box 2 (first page) you would record the practice information for this this new job in primary box 2 and ensure that the work experience is within the year timeframe indicated at the top.

-In primary box 5, the end date will be June 1 2023 if you will be currently employed at this location past the 11:59:59pm ET, May 31 2023 deadline.
-If your pre-application documents are approved early (recommended) and employment indicated in primary box 5 is terminated before June 1 2023 then it is your responsibility to inform AVTAA of the change in employment status.
+In primary box 5, the end date will be June 1 2024 if you will be currently employed at this location past the 11:59:59pm ET, May 31 2024 deadline.
+If your pre-application documents are approved early (recommended) and employment indicated in primary box 5 is terminated before June 1 2024 then it is your responsibility to inform AVTAA of the change in employment status.
 Failure to do so will revoke your eligibility to submit a complete application in December.

 Provide the name of the practice and indicate the practice type in each box (e.g. university teaching hospital, specialty/referral, general practice, research, emergency only).
 Provide the name and work email of your supervisor or practice manager that can provide verification of employment.
 Email will be used to contact the person you indicated for each job listed on the form.
 Please ensure this information is correct to avoid delays.
-AVTAA reserves the right to ask for verification of all hours claimed on this form.